coderboy-raiyan/tourism-client-side-full-stack-web/README.md

 ### ✅ This a website for your next trip.

-### ✅ You can find here most amazing places from all over the world.
+### ✅ It has the back-end & user can book their next trip ticket.

 ### ✅ We give you the best tourism experience and a great support.

-### ✅ Also user can add their own liked places and we will provide those services too.
+### ✅ Also User can add their own liked places and we will provide those services too.

 ### ✅ And those services are available with a travel guide.
 So that you can know more about the place you visit.